Flux balance analysis

-In biochemistry, flux balance analysis (FBA) is a mathematical method for simulating the metabolism of cells or entire unicellular organisms, such as E. coli or yeast, using genome-scale reconstructions of metabolic networks.
-Genome-scale reconstructions describe all the biochemical reactions in an organism based on its entire genome.
-These reconstructions model metabolism by focusing on the interactions between metabolites, identifying which metabolites are involved in the various reactions taking place in a cell or organism, and determining the genes that encode the enzymes which catalyze these reactions (if any).
+In biochemistry and systems biology, flux balance analysis (FBA) is a mathematical method for simulating the metabolism of cells or entire unicellular organisms, such as E. coli or yeast, using genome-scale reconstructions of metabolic networks.
+Genome-scale reconstructions describe all known or hypothesized biochemical reactions in an organism based on its entire genome.
+These reconstructions model metabolism by focusing on the interconversions between metabolites, identifying which metabolites are involved in the various reactions taking place in a cell or organism, and determining the genes that encode the enzymes which catalyze these reactions (if any).

 The results of FBA on a prepared metabolic network of the top six reactions of glycolysis.
 The predicted flux through each reaction is proportional to the width of the line.
 Objective function in red, constraints on alpha-D-glucose and beta-D-glucose import represented as red bars.

 History

 Earliest work in FBA dates back to the early 1980s.
 Papoutsakis demonstrated that it was possible to construct flux balance equations using a metabolic map.
 It was Watson, however, who first introduced the idea of using linear programming and an objective function to solve for the fluxes in a pathway.
 The first significant study was subsequently published by Fell and Small in 1986, who used flux balance analysis together with more elaborate objective functions to study the constraints in fat synthesis.